rayokota/hgraphdb/README.md

 Finally, HGraphDB provides a testing utility, `InternalHBaseVertexRunner`, that is similar to `InternalVertexRunner` in Giraph, and that can be used to run Giraph computations using a local Zookeeper instance running in another thread.

-For more information on using the HGraphDB integration with Giraph, see [this blog post] (https://yokota.blog/2016/12/13/graph-analytics-on-hbase-with-hgraphdb-and-giraph/).
+For more information on using the HGraphDB integration with Giraph, see [this blog post](https://yokota.blog/2016/12/13/graph-analytics-on-hbase-with-hgraphdb-and-giraph/).

 ## Support for Google Cloud Bigtable

-HGraphDB can be used with [Google Cloud Bigtable] (https://cloud.google.com/bigtable/).
+HGraphDB can be used with [Google Cloud Bigtable](https://cloud.google.com/bigtable/).
 Since Bigtable does not support namespaces, we set the name of the graph as the table prefix below.

 ```java
 Configuration cfg = new HBaseGraphConfiguration()